 Pharmaxis Ltd (the "Company") was incorporated on May 29, 1998 in the Australian Capital Territory, Australia.
-On June 6, 2002 the Company changed its name from Praxis Pharmaceuticals Australia Pty Ltd to Pharmaxis Pty Ltd. On September 5, 2003 the Company changed its name from Pharmaxis Pty Ltd to Pharmaxis Ltd. The Company was listed on the Australian Stock Exchange on November 10, 2003 following its initial public offering and on the NASDAQ National Market on August 29, 2005.
+On June 6, 2002 the Company changed its name from Praxis Pharmaceuticals Australia Pty Ltd to Pharmaxis Pty Ltd. On September 5, 2003 the Company changed its name from Pharmaxis Pty Ltd to Pharmaxis Ltd. The Company was listed on the Australian Stock Exchange on November 10, 2003 following its initial public offering and on the NASDAQ Global Market on August 29, 2005.

-The Company's primary activities since incorporation have been the purchase of a license for our autoimmune technology from the Australian National University; conducting research in the area of autoimmune diseases; the filing of three new patent families; commencing preclinical development of one autoimmune candidate (PXS25); obtaining a license for our respiratory technology from the Central Sydney Area Health Service; establishing our own manufacturing facility for the production of Aridol and Bronchitol to standards of Good Manufacturing Practice; obtaining a license to manufacture to GMP from the Australian Therapeutics Goods Administration; commencing and successfully completing a 646 patient, 12 center Phase III clinical trial of our lung capacity test Aridol for the diagnosis of the existence and severity of asthma; commencing and successfully completing a 60 patient, 4 center Phase II clinical trial of Bronchitol for the disease bronchiectasis; commencing and successfully completing a 59 patient, eight center Phase II clinical trial of Bronchitol for the disease cystic fibrosis; establishing a management team with relevant experience in sales and marketing, manufacturing, clinical trial management, regulatory affairs and finance; and listing the Company on the Australian Stock Exchange and the NASDAQ National Market.
+The Company's primary activities since incorporation have been the purchase of a license for our autoimmune technology from the Australian National University; conducting research in the area of autoimmune diseases; the filing of five new patent families; commencing preclinical development of one autoimmune candidate (PXS25); obtaining a license for our respiratory technology from the Sydney South West Area Health Service; establishing our own manufacturing facility for the production of Aridol and Bronchitol to standards of Good Manufacturing Practice; obtaining a license to manufacture to GMP from the Australian Therapeutics Goods Administration; commencing and successfully completing an Australian Phase III clinical trial and a U.S. Phase III clinical trial of our lung capacity test Aridol for the diagnosis of the existence and severity of asthma; obtaining regulatory marketing approval in Australian and Sweden, commencing and successfully completing a 60 patient, four center Phase II clinical trial of Bronchitol for the disease bronchiectasis; commencing and successfully completing a 59 patient, eight center Phase II clinical trial of Bronchitol for the disease cystic fibrosis; establishing a management team with relevant experience in sales and marketing, manufacturing, clinical trial management, regulatory affairs and finance; initial Aridol sales in Australia and listing the Company on the Australian Stock Exchange and the NASDAQ Global Market.